kriakria/PersonalPage/pages/posts/articles/pre-rendering.md

 date: '2020-01-01'
 status: Draft
 author: 'Jorge'
+excerpt: 'This is just an example of the excerpt to be displayed and crawled.'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.